-All clothing found or left lying around with names on will be returned to pupils.
+Any clothing found with names on will be returned to pupils.
 It is the responsibility of children to look after their uniform, kit and their belongings.
 Any property that is not clearly labelled with the pupil's name and is not claimed will eventually be donated to the pre-loved uniform shop.

 Items of value should not be brought to school in case of loss or damage.
 This includes jewellery, technology and toys.
-The school cannot be responsible for personal property, although every care is taken to ensure it is looked after, especially where children are asked to bring in items as part of a project for instance.
+The school cannot be responsible for personal property, although every care is taken to ensure it is looked after, especially where children are asked to bring in items as part of a project.

 The wearing of earrings is not allowed during PE/games, on the grounds of safety (HCC Policy).
 If earrings cannot be removed they must be taped over for the duration of the lesson.
-Parents should provide tape.
+Parents should provide tape, thank you.